Garoth/joplin-butler/README.md

  * Can fetch the all-notes list and inspect individual notes
  * Can create items like notes, folders, tags
  * Can delete items like notes, folders, tags
+ * Can create resources / upload files by name

 ## TODO